willgarcia/redshift-etl-star-schema/README.md

 song_data/A/A/B/TRAABJL12903CDCF1A.json
 ```

-A single song file as the following form:
+A single song file has the following form:

 ```json
 {